funkhaus/fuxt/README.md

 ### Swipe Events

-To enable swipe event listeners on a given element us the function `initSwipeEvents` located in `utils/tools.js`.
+To enable swipe event listeners on a given element use the function `initSwipeEvents` located in `utils/tools.js`.

 The parameters to the `initSwipeEvents` function are el the element which event listeners will be added to and deltaMin the minimum swipe distance required to fire a swipe event.
 The default value od deltaMin is 80.